IoanAnev/argodsm-ompss-toy/README.md

 N       the size of the vectors x and y
-TS      the number of vector elements each leaf task will compute ITER    number of iterations for each to execute the computation CHECK   an optional parameter that enables checks to make sure the comptuation is correct
+TS      the number of vector elements each leaf task will compute ITER    number of iterations for each to execute the computation CHECK   optional parameter that enables checks to make sure the comptuation is correct
 ```

 ### **matvec**